JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Sar Katdare is a 'standout performer'.

-John Kench is listed as a leading individual in Competition & Trade.
+John Kench is recognised as a Leading Individual in Competition & Trade.

 Johnson Winter & Slattery's Competition practice is ranked in Tier 2.

-Sar Katdare, Aldo Nicotra and Michele Laidlaw are named as leading lawyers in Competition Law.
+Sar Katdare, Aldo Nicotra and Michele Laidlaw are recommended in Competition/Antitrust Law.

-Aldo Nicotra, Michele Laidlaw, Sar Katdare and Wolfgang Hellman are named as leading lawyers in Competition Law.
+Aldo Nicotra, John Kench, Michele Laidlaw, Sar Katdare and Wolfgang Hellman are listed as leading lawyers in Competition Law.